Career Guide: Transfer Into Tech

 The Career Path

 Growth potential.
 Tech, although extremely competitive, continues to grow.
 Once you are through the door, there will be so many ways to move on up.
-One thing is for sure, you won’t be sat in the same corner office for 20 years.
+Ask your employer to divise a planned career path for sure-fire progression.

 Learning curve.
 The knowledge you acquire once you are through the door can be used to move sideways and diagonally as well as directly upwards.
 There will always be opportunities to move forward.